michaeljclark/zvec/README.md

 compressed blocks to and from global memory being less than the cost of transferring uncompressed blocks to and from global memory.

-The order of compression and decompression of appropriately sized blocks ensures that accesses to uncompressed data happen in the L1 and L2 caches whereas global memory accesses will read and write compressed data thus effectively increasing global memory bandwidth.
-Nevertheless, the primary goal is to reduce the in-memory footprint.
+The order of compression and decompression of minimally sized blocks ensures that accesses to uncompressed data happen in L1 and L2 caches whereas global memory accesses read and write compressed data thus effectively increasing global memory bandwidth.
+Nevertheless, the primary goal is to reduce in-memory footprint.

 The _zip_vector_ template is intended to be similar to _std::vector_ although the current prototype implementation does not yet implement